Abhijit85/MongoDB_AWS_CnF_Provisioning/README.md

 `npm run deploy:params -- -c path/to/custom-parameters.json`.

 After deployment, the stack outputs the Atlas project and cluster IDs for downstream automation.

+## Terraform alternative

+Prefer Terraform over the CDK?
+The [`terraform/`](terraform/README.md) directory contains a like-for-like deployment that sources the same Atlas API secret from AWS Secrets Manager, provisions the project, cluster, user, and IP access list, and enforces governance through `guardrails/atlas-guardrails.json`.
+Review the sub-directory README for initialisation steps and variable details.

 ## Running guard rails manually